rohitkumariitb/smart-allocation/README.md

 # smart-allocation
-An algorithm to maximize the agent throughput (defined as the average number of cards disposed per agent per calendar month).
+Algorithm to maximize the agent throughput (defined as the average number of cards disposed per agent per calendar month).